 - FYI: No podiatrist has been permitted to register to practise in Ontario for 30 years due to the “Ontario Podiatry Cap”.
 U.S. trained podiatrists must register as chiropodists to practise in Ontario.
 No other province imposes such a restriction.
 Several provinces (B.C. & Alberta) only permit U.S. trained podiatrists to enter into practice.
 The United States only permits podiatrists to register to practise.

 These terms are not interchangeable.
 Both are foot specialists trained to different levels.
 Chiropody education in Canada is obtained through a 3 year diploma level course taught at the Michener Institute in Toronto and currently requires a baccalaureate degree for admission.
 Podiatrists are educated in the United States at the doctorate level after earning a baccalaureate degree and passing the Medical College Admissions Test.
-Podiatrists are often surgical training through a hospital based residency program, totaling 8 to 12 years of education.
+Podiatrists are often surgically training through a hospital based residency program, totaling 8 to 12 years of education.
 A Doctor of Podiatric Medicine (D.P.M.) is a highly trained specialist in care of the feet.

 Podiatrists are one of six primary care professions, authorized by Ontario Law to communicate their diagnosis to patients.
 Podiatrists are concerned with the examination, diagnosis and prevention of foot disorders by mechanical, surgical and other means of treatment.
 After 1993, Doctors of Podiatric Medicine entering Ontario have been required to register as chiropodists and practice according to the Ontario Chiropody Act of 1991.